bailey-archives/common/README.md

 command.on('stderr', data => console.error(data));
 command.on('stdout', data => console.log(data));

-// The 'output' command is a combination of stderr and stdout command.on('output', data => console.log(data));
+// The 'output' event combines both stderr and stdout command.on('output', data => console.log(data));

 // Start the process and wait for it to exit